particle-iot/esp32-ncp-firmware/README.md

 ## Load default configuration for the platform

-This step MUST be done befor building the firmware
+This step MUST be done before building the firmware

 ```
 $ make PLATFORM=argon defconfig